’90s No. 1s Revisited: “Another Day In Paradise”

 Phil Collins was never quite dope, but he had a few things going for him in the 1980s, the most important being a talent for songwriting.
 He penned “Paradise” himself, and it has a very nice melody.
 This is certainly an Adult Contemporary track, but as we’ll see going forward, Adult Contemporary was never more mainstream than in the early ’90s, so in many ways the widespread popularity of this song foreshadows the 18-24 months to come.

 Does it hold up?
-We suspect you will find very few people with “Another Day In Paradise” on their playlist in 2016.
-Income inequality is obviously still relevant today, but these days it generates hostility toward the rich more than sympathy toward the poor.
-This is a song without an audience.
+We suspect you will find very few people with “Another Day In Paradise” on their playlist today.
+Income inequality is obviously still a relevant issue, but these days it generates hostility toward the rich more than sympathy toward the poor.
+So this is a song without a modern audience.
 There hasn’t been widespread interest in Phil Collins nostalgia in the way there has been for, say, Journey.
 Moreover, ballads that are popular these days tend not to be this electronically stylized and over-produced.
-Most hit ballads nowadays are much more stripped down and make heavy use of piano and strings, such as “Hello” by Adele, “Stay” by Rihanna f/ Mikky Ekko and “Say Something” by A Great Big World f/ Christina Aguilera.
+Most hit current ballads are more stripped down and make heavy use of piano and strings, such as “Hello” by Adele, “Stay” by Rihanna f/ Mikky Ekko and “Say Something” by A Great Big World f/ Christina Aguilera.

 Dopeness: 3 out of 5 Birkenstocks